louislam/uptime-kuma/README.md

 ## ❤️ Sponsors

 Thank you so much!
-(GitHub Sponsors will be updated manually.
-OpenCollective sponsors will be updated automatically, the list will be cached by GitHub though.
-It may need some time to be updated)
+(GitHub Sponsors will be updated manually and OpenCollective sponsors will be updated automatically.
+The list will be cached by GitHub though.
+It may need some time to be updated!)

 <img src="https://uptime.kuma.pet/sponsors?v=6" alt />